heyjunebug/personal-website/content/books/nonfiction/anything-you-want.md

 <!-- excerpt -->

-{% image "img/anything-you-want-cover.jpg", "The cover of Anything You Want set against colorful pigments, maybe from chalk pastels." %}

 It’s a short book that wastes no words.
 It’s also a delightful book that challenges conventional business thinking and practices.
 And, for me, it’s a much-needed book that feels like a lighthouse in my stormy mind.^[The only persistent thought—it feels like a subconscious mantra—is that I don’t want to do a *lot* of work, but I do want to do *good* work that gives me pleasure.]

 The book challenges me to consider how I want to help people.
 What can I do that will help solve real people’s real problems?